 LIZ TAPANES

-I think of research and data as powerful tools to advance our knowledge on topics that can inform policy or aid in applied conservation.
-Most of my work thus far has focused on characterizing the maintenance and origins of biodiversity.
-To this end, I leverage genomics, ecology, morphology, and bioinformatics.
+I think of research and data as powerful tools to advance our knowledge on topics that can inform science policy and aide in applied conservation.
+I am passionate about environmental and agricultural policy--specifically those related to biodiversity, land use, and nature-based solutions.

 E-mail me at: etapanes (at) ucsd (dot) edu